 The times of various events, particularly astronomical and weather phenomena, are often given in "Universal Time" (abbreviated UT) which is sometimes referred to, now colloquially, as "Greenwich Mean Time" (abbreviated GMT).
 The two terms are often used loosely to refer to time kept on the Greenwich meridian (longitude zero), five hours ahead of Eastern Standard Time.
 Times given in UT are almost always given in terms of a 24-hour clock.
 Thus, 14:42 (often written simply 1442) is 2:42 p.m., and 21:17 (2117) is 9:17 p.m.
 Sometimes a Z is appended to a time to indicate UT, as in 0935Z.

 When a precision of one second or better is needed, however, it is necessary to be more specific about the exact meaning of UT.
 For that purpose different designations of Universal Time have been adopted.
 In astronomical and navigational usage, UT often refers to a specific time called UT1, which is a measure of the rotation angle of the Earth as observed astronomically.
-It is affected by small variations in the rotation of the Earth, and can differ slightly from the civil time on the Greenwich meridian.
+It is affected by small variations in the rotation of the Earth.
 UT1 is a modern form of mean solar time on the Greenwich meridian.
 Times which may be labeled "Universal Time" or "UT" in data provided by the Astronomical Applications Department of the U.S. Naval Observatory (for example, in the annual almanacs) conform to this definition.

 However, in the most common civil usage, UT refers to a time scale called "Coordinated Universal Time" (abbreviated UTC), which is the basis for the worldwide system of civil time.
 This time scale is kept by time laboratories around the world, including the U.S. Naval Observatory, and is determined using highly precise atomic clocks.
 The International Bureau of Weights and Measures makes use of data from the timing laboratories to provide the international standard UTC which is accurate to approximately a nanosecond (billionth of a second) per day.
 The length of a UTC second is defined in terms of an atomic transition of the element cesium under specific conditions, and is not directly related to any astronomical phenomena.